JSBaker/iTone/README.md

 # iTone
-A quick audio tone pad/matrix starting point for iOS.
+###A quick audio tone pad/matrix starting point for iOS.
+Uses bit boards and a simple Sin wave oscillator.
-Created in XCode 7.1.
+###Created in XCode 7.1.